 Civil Practice Clinic primarily handles cases in employment law.
 If you wish to be considered, you may contact the clinic at 303-492-8126.
 The clinic typically takes new cases at the beginning of the school year (August-September).
 If you call at other times during the year, the clinic will try to refer you to other low-cost or no-cost options if they cannot help you at that time.
 Please note we cannot help all who request assistance, so please be patient when waiting for a response.

 Criminal Defense Clinic limits its representation to misdemeanor and traffic cases in Boulder County, and provides services only to indigent persons.
 The clinic accepts new clients primarily at the beginning of each semester – early September to October, and mid-January to February.
+The clinic also works with individuals to seal (expunge) their criminal records.
 If you believe you qualify for representation, you should contact the clinic at 303-492-8126.

 Entrepreneurial Law Clinic provides transactional legal services to local entrepreneurs who are trying to start a business in Colorado.
 The clinic accepts applications for its services throughout the year, although its student attorneys provide services only during the school year.
 If you are interested in the clinic’s services, please complete and submit its application form.